ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

 New cryptographic techniques address this gap through a variety of techniques, all of which aim to ensure that the server (or multiple, non-colluding servers) can compute the aggregated value without learning the value of individual measurements.
-The Privacy Respecting Incorporation of Values (PRIV) work will standardize protocols for deployment of these techniques on the Internet.
+The Privacy Respecting Incorporation of Values (PPM) work will standardize protocols for deployment of these techniques on the Internet.
 This will include mechanisms for: